When to Visit Kauai

 Kauai Visitor Arrivals

-Post-pandemic inflation will continue to impact flight costs, the costs associated with Kauai rental vehicles, and potentially Kauai accommodation rates due to increases in local electricity costs (Hawaii generates a significant amount of its electricity from petroleum fuels).
+Price increases will continue to impact flight costs, the costs associated with Kauai rental vehicles, and potentially Kauai accommodation rates.
 Already we've seen 20-35% increases in fares over pre-pandemic (2019) rates on Kauai.

-Visiting Kauai within the next few years, between 2024 and 2025, means you'll avoid the increased crowds projected to return by 2026 and beyond.
+Visiting Kauai within the next few years, between 2025 - 2026, means you'll avoid the increased crowds projected to return by 2027-2028 and beyond.
 So if you're visiting the 'Garden Isle' soon, you've selected a great time!

 We'll keep you posted... this article will be updated accordingly as things change.